 On August 6, 2021, the SEC approved amendments to the Listing Rules of NASDAQ related to board diversity.
-New Listing Rule 5605(f) (the "Diverse Board Representation Rule") will require each NASDAQ-listed company, subject to certain exceptions, (1) to have at least one director who self-identifies as female, and (2) to have at least one director who self-identifies as Black or African American, Hispanic or Latinx, Asian, Native American or Alaska Native, Native Hawaiian or Pacific Islander, two or more races or ethnicities, or as LGBTQ+, or (3) to explain why the company does not have at least two directors on its board who self-identify in the categories listed above.
+New Listing Rule 5605(f) (the "Diverse Board Representation Rule") will require each NASDAQ-listed company, subject to certain exceptions, (1) to have at least one director who self-identifies as flemale, and (2) to have at least one director who self-identifies as Black or African American, Hispanic or Latinx, Asian, Native American or Alaska Native, Native Hawaiian or Pacific Islander, two or more races or ethnicities, or as LGBTQ+, or (3) to explain why the company does not have at least two directors on its board who self-identify in the categories listed above.
 In addition, new Listing Rule 5606 (the "Board Diversity Disclosure Rule") requires each NASDAQ-listed company, subject to certain exceptions, to provide statistical information about the company's current board of directors, in a uniform format, related to each director's self-identified gender, race, and self-identification as LGBTQ+.
 We are not required to fully comply with the Diverse Board Representation Rule until 2025.
 We believe we will meet the requirements of that rule by the applicable compliance date.
+Our Board of Directors is committed to ensuring that our Board of Directors' composition appropriately reflects the current and anticipated needs of our Board of Directors and our company and believes that our current directors are well-suited to serve as directors based on their expertise and experience.
+Our Board of Directors has and will continue to consider diverse candidates for membership on our Board of Directors.